otrv4/otrv4/otrv4.md

   The instance tag of the intended recipient.
 Receiver's User Profile (USER-PROF)
-  This is described in the section 'Creating a User Profile'. γ (DRE-M)
+  This is described in the section 'Creating a User Profile'.
+Y (POINT)
+  The ephemeral public ECDH key.
+B (MPI)
+  The ephemeral public D-H key.
+Note that even though this is in uppercase, this is NOT a POINT. γ (DRE-M)
   The Dual-receiver encrypted value. σ (AUTH)